Science & Engineering of Renewable Energies

 Student engineering design challenges include designing vehicles that use non-fossil fuel sources, designing magnetic levitation train prototypes and/or designing "net zero" home prototypes.
 Their work will include use of our 3D printer.

-The Innovation Institute's team engages area research institutions and industries to help our students understand how and why real people are investigating the science behind and developing innovative solutions to the topics covered in this grade's curriculum.
+Site visits or visiting specialists!
+The Ti2 team engages area research institutions and industries to help students understand how and why people are investigating the science behind and developing innovative solutions to the topics and issues covered in this course.

-Learning entry points will include the use of storytelling, fiction and non-fiction literature and art.
+Learning entry points may include the use of fiction and non-fiction literature, field trips, and art.